Spin-orbit coupling and beyond in Chiral-Induced Spin Selectivity: Theoretical Perspectives on CISS

 \subsection{Minimal SOC Assumptions: Competing Theories}

 An alternative theoretical perspective that has gained traction in the study of CISS explores mechanisms that operate with minimal SOC.
 These models invoke topological properties of electronic states, geometric (Berry) phases, non-adiabatic dynamics, and quantum geometry to explain spin polarization without relying on large atomic SOC values typical of heavy elements.
 This paradigm is particularly appealing for light-atom organic systems, where experimental evidence of significant spin polarization contrasts with the weak intrinsic SOC expected from atomic considerations. \\ One avenue involves the topological nature of electronic states.
 For example, Liu \textit{et al.}~\cite{Liu2022} proposed that chiral molecules such as DNA may exhibit nontrivial topological features in their electronic structure, potentially giving rise to spin-selective transport \cite{Gohler2011}.
 While this model is conceptually rich, it relies on a putative band structure that may not be applicable to the discrete energy levels of finite organic molecules used in CISS experiments.
-A related and more physically grounded insight comes from crystalline systems: in materials with broken spatial symmetries and magnetic textures, the interplay between spin and orbital degrees of freedom can lead to Hall-like responses and spin polarization even in the absence of strong SOC~\cite{Zhang2020}.
+A related and more physically grounded insight comes from crystalline systems: in materials with broken spatial symmetries and magnetic textures, the interplay between spin and orbital degrees of freedom can lead to Hall-like responses and spin polarization even in the absence of strong SOC~\cite{Zhang2020_1}.
 For instance, CoNb$_3$S$_6$, an antiferromagnetic semimetal, hosts chiral Dirac fermions and shows an anomalous Hall effect despite weak ferromagnetic exchange \cite{Nirmal2018}.
 Although not yet tested for CISS, such materials may provide fertile ground for experimentally verifying spin-selective transport induced by chirality and magnetic structure.
-These ideas are further supported by the complete multipole representation formalism~\cite{Hayami2024}, which connects chiral magnetic ordering to symmetry-breaking SOC terms, and by spin-current density functional theory (spin-current DFT), which has proven successful in modeling topological phases such as the quantum spin Hall effect~\cite{Desmarais2024}.
+Along similar lines, chirality-induced spin polarization has recently been predicted in twisted transition metal dichalcogenides, where Moiré geometry and broken symmetries give rise to spin-selective responses even without invoking large atomic SOC~\cite{Menichetti2025, Menichetti2025_2}.
+These ideas are further supported by the complete multipole representation formalism~\cite{Hayami2024}, which connects chiral magnetic ordering to symmetry-breaking SOC terms, and by spin-current density functional theory (spin-current DFT), which has proven successful in modeling topological phases such as the quantum spin Hall effect~\cite{Desmarais2024}. \\ In parallel, concepts from geometric phase theory have been employed to understand spin polarization through nonadiabatic dynamics.
+The Berry phase and related quantities, the Berry curvature, the Berry connection, and antisymmetric geometric friction offer a unified language for phenomena as diverse as orbital magnetization~\cite{Berard2006, Berry2015}, polarization~\cite{Resta2000}, and various Hall effects~\cite{Guinea2010}.
+These geometric constructs have also been linked to molecular vibronic processes such as the Jahn-Teller and pseudo-Jahn-Teller effects~\cite{Kato2022}, which are relevant in the context of CISS.
+For example, in a recent work \cite{Das2025} a phonon-assisted spin-orbit coupling is proposed as the source of a topological anomalous Hall effect granting long-range spin-transport in chiral gold.
+In addition, edge and finite-size effects in p-orbital helical chains have been shown to generate nontrivial spin structures even with minimal SOC, highlighting the role of geometry and boundary conditions in spin selection~\cite{Kato2023}.
+Recently, Yao \textit{et al.}~\cite{Dapeng2025} formulated spin magnetization induced by chiral phonons in terms of the Berry curvature in phonon-displacement space, capturing the chiral nature of atomic vibrations.
+As remarked by these authors, an important aspect of spin generation by chiral phonons concerns dissipation and angular momentum conservation.
+Chiral phonons carry well-defined angular momentum associated with atomic rotations, which can be transferred to electronic spin and orbital degrees of freedom via spin–orbit coupling. \\ In a closed system, total angular momentum is conserved through exchange between lattice and electronic subsystems.
+However, realistic CISS experiments are inherently open and dissipative, involving coupling to leads, substrates, and phonon baths.
+In such cases, angular momentum can be redistributed to the environment, allowing for steady-state spin polarization under nonequilibrium conditions.
+Therefore, dissipation does not merely damp spin signals but plays a central role in stabilizing observable spin polarization driven by chiral vibrational modes.
+This complements earlier electronic and vibronic Berry-phase studies, extending geometric-phase concepts to both molecular and crystalline chiral systems. \\